meysamrezaee/Why-some-countries-have-more-GHG-emissions/README.txt

   - Understanding Numpy, Pandas, Seaborn libraries
   - Understanding statistical concepts such as correlation, scatter plots, and histograms

+Challenges:
+  - Data needs to be collected from multiple sources and merge together into a single dataset

 Results:
   - Variables that have a high correlation with CO2 emission:
     - Population: 0.85